short-pixel-optimizer/regenerate-thumbnails-advanced-rewrite/readme.txt

 = 2.3 =

-* New - Added regenerate thumbnails button in
+* New - Added regenerate thumbnails button in edit-attachment screen
 * Fixed - Crash when regenerating image from edit media
 * Fixed - Queries for large amount of images should not timeout
 * Class loader moved to PSR-4